AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Experiments

 \subsubsection{Dataset}

 While most FFS planning approaches rely on computed tomography (CT) imaging, ethical and practical constraints limit access to full-skull CT scans from healthy individuals.
-We therefore utilize magnetic resonance (MR) scans of multiple sclerosis patients from the SMSC study~\cite{disanto2016swiss}.
-As MS lesions are confined to the brain and spinal cord, the cranial bone morphology remains unaffected, making this dataset a suitable surrogate for studying skull shape variation.
+We therefore utilize magnetic resonance (MR) scans of multiple sclerosis (MS) patients from the SMSC study~\cite{disanto2016swiss}.
+As MS is a demyelinating disease of the central nervous system, its pathology is confined to the brain and spinal cord, leaving cranial bone morphology unaffected.
+This makes the dataset a suitable surrogate for studying skull shape variation.
+We rely on T1-weighted scans as they are the standard structural sequence acquired across clinical and research protocols, and recent work has shown that cranial surfaces can be recovered from routine T1 acquisitions with sub-millimeter agreement to CT-derived models~\cite{ten2025towards}.

 The dataset comprises $444$ MR scans ($152$ male, $292$ female).
-Since our analysis targets skull morphology, we preprocessed all scans by first segmenting bone structures using a pre-trained model from GRACE~\cite{stolte2024precise}.
-Each scan was then reoriented to RAS+ convention, padded to $256 \times 256 \times 256$ voxels, and cropped to the frontal half ($256 \times 256 \times 128$) to isolate facial features.
-The dataset was partitioned into training ($70\%$), validation ($15\%$), and test ($15\%$) sets.
+Since our analysis targets skull morphology, we preprocess all scans by first segmenting bone structures using a pre-trained model from GRACE~\cite{stolte2024precise}.
+Each scan is then reoriented to RAS+ convention, padded to $256 \times 256 \times 256$ voxels, and cropped to the frontal half ($256 \times 256 \times 128$) to isolate facial features.
+This focus on the anterior skull is motivated both clinically and perceptually: facial feminization surgery targets anterior structures \cite{dang2022evaluation}, and sex perception in social interaction is predominantly driven by facial features \cite{garvin2012sexual,gonzalez2022sex}.
+The dataset is partitioned into training ($70\%$), validation ($15\%$), and test ($15\%$) sets.